CarsonTSmith/Grackle/server/README.md

 # Grackle

+Grackle Server is written for BSD Sockets only.

+To build the project follow the steps below.

 First clone the git repository.

 To build this project you will need a C++ 17 Compiler (I use GNU Compilers) a C++ Linker (I use GNU) a shell script language (I use Bash), and GNU Make.

 After you have the toolchain, open a terminal to the top of the project (/dir/where/you/cloned/..../Grackle/server